|Address||13 Ryoanji Goryonoshita-cho, Ukyo-ku, Kyoto-shi, Kyoto|

 The popularity of everything Zen in the West began with the works of D.T.
 Suzuki.
 Eventually, the trend grew into the worldwide “Zen boom” of the 1960s and 70s, culminating in an official visit to Ryoanji by Queen Elizabeth II.
 Her effusive praise for the rock garden helped establish Ryoanji as the embodiment of Zen thought in the world’s collective imagination.

 In the teahouse garden lies a stone basin known as a tsukubai, traditionally used for washing hands before participating in the tea ceremony.
-The Ryoanji tsukubai is famous for the poetic Zen saying chiseled on its surface of its frame, and the fascinating device by which the thought is conveyed.
-The four characters surrounding the central opening – read ware, tada, shiru, taru –take on their meaning only when combined with the opening, which is in the shape of another character.
-The four outer characters can be translated as “I,” “learn,” “only,” “to be content.”
-This expresses the quintessential Zen view that richness of spirit comes from “learning only to be content” – knowing satisfaction instead of longing, and being happy with what one has.
+The Ryoanji tsukubai is famous for the poetic Zen saying chiseled on the surface of its frame, and the fascinating device by which the thought is conveyed.
+The four characters surrounding the central opening are 吾(ware), 唯(tada), 足(taru-wo), 知(shiru), which can be translated as “I,” “learn,” “only,” “to be content.”
+However, all four characters are incomplete because they are written without the 口 element that forms a part of each one.
+The central opening of the tsukubai, in the shape of a square, provides this element.
+The philosophy expressed here is the quintessential Zen view that richness of spirit comes from “learning only to be content” – knowing satisfaction instead of longing, and being happy with what one has.
 Those who recognize their blessings are contented and spiritually fulfilled; the dissatisfied, who cannot control their desires, are spiritually impoverished.

 Composer and philosopher John Cage, a seminal influence in modern music, began a composition titled Ryoanji, after the temple.
 It is a musical representation of the rock garden from which he drew his inspiration.
 Ryoanji remains one of Cage’s most famous works.